BalaDakshina/airports/readme.md

 ### 2. AirPortDetailsScreen

 - **Description**: This screen shows detailed information about a selected airport.
-- **API Call**: When navigated to this screen, the app makes an API call to [Airport Gap API](https://airportgap.com/api/airports/AUX) to fetch the details of the selected airport.
+- **API Call**: When navigated to this screen, the app makes an API call to https://airportgap.com/api/airports/AUX to fetch the details of the selected airport.
 - **Screen**:
 ![img.png](img.png)